ivangeevo/vegehenna/## Changelog.md

 <p> 2.
 Red mushrooms have been changed to not be able to grow in The End.
 <p> 3.
 When growing on Mycelium they have a chance to sprout into big mushrooms.

-+ Fixed a bug with falling particles being able to spawn from falling gourd blocks
++ Changed mod license in the source code to be CC-BY-4.0
++ Fixed a bug with crops from other mods crashing the game because of them not having the HAS_GROWN_TODAY flag, which is fixed by the new "DAILY_GROWTH_CROPS" block tag
-+ Updated the mod to Fabric API 0.116.7, Fabric Loader 0.17.3 & BTWR: Shared Library 1.0
++ Updated the mod to Fabric API 0.116.7, Fabric Loader 0.17.3 & BTWR: Shared Library 0.6.4

 ## 0.4.2
 + Fixed the pumpkin to actually fall as a falling block